BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/09.Arrays/README.md

     end

- ## take in a number max and return array of all even numbers from 0 to max
+ ## RETURN ALL NUMS: Take in a number max and return array of all even numbers from 0 to max

      def even_nums(max)